HamzaElshakankiri/LifeSourceBloodBankWebsite/README.md

 python manage.py runserver
 ```

-- Now enter following URL in Your Browser Installed On Your Pc
+- Now enter following URL in Your Browser Installed On Your PC
 ```bash
 http://127.0.0.1:8000/